diogofiaminghi/thecloudbootcamp-git-github/README.md

 </h1>

 <h2 align="center">
-    Version Control with Git and GitHub
+    Deployment of Git and GitHub as Software Version Control + Proof of Concept (PoC), Process of Commit, Push, and Revert Code Changes
 </h2>

 <p align="center">